cicsdev/cics-java-liberty-springboot-jms/blog.md

 ## Introduction

-This tutorial, the fifth in the [Spring Boot Java applications for CICS](https://developer.ibm.com/series/learning-path-spring-boot-java-applications-for-cics/) series, demonstrates how to use Spring Boot's JMS capabilities integrated into a CICS Liberty server and with IBM MQ as the JMS provider.
+This tutorial, the fifth in the [Spring Boot Java applications for CICS](https://developer.ibm.com/series/learning-path-spring-boot-java-applications-for-cics/) series, demonstrates how to use Spring Boot's JMS capabilities integrated into a CICS Liberty server with IBM MQ as the JMS provider.
 You'll learn how to develop the application, build it with Gradle or Maven, and then deploy and test it in CICS.

 Spring Boot offers a number of options to integrate with messaging systems and the JMS API.
 The options range from the simple convenience of the JmsTemplate, to a *message driven POJO* (MDP) which handles incoming asynchronous messages through use of the `@JmsListener` annotation.